Stave dancing: Origins

 The English Folk Dance and Song Society submits that the origins of stave dancing may lie in the ‘club walks’ of the friendly societies in the south-west of England during the middle years of the nineteenth century.
 In addition to their principal function of providing sickness and death benefits, friendly societies also had a lively social side intended to foster fraternity amongst their members.
 This manifested itself in the annual ‘club walk’, a social occasion that usually involved a parade, church service, and dinner, along with music and other entertainments.
 During these events, the members and stewards of many societies carried staves as a symbol of office.
 It is claimed that, at some club-walks in the south-west, members took to performing both processional and contemporary country dances whilst carrying their staves, leading to the development of the stave dancing tradition.
 Few primary sources are known although a letter in the Helm Collection at University College, London gives an account of stave dancing during club walks in Shrawley, Worcestershire around 1880:

-Such other contemporary references as are known to exist, mostly newspaper reports and friendly society minute books, suggest that the tradition had died out by the late 1920s, the last recorded instance being at Shepton Beauchamp, near Ilminster, in 1928.
+Such other contemporary references as are known to exist, mostly newspaper reports and friendly society minute books, suggest that the tradition had largely died out by the late 1920s, the last recorded instance being at Shepton Beauchamp, near Ilminster, in 1928.
+However, at Henton, near Wells in Somerset, stave dancing appears to have been competitive and to have survived into the early 1930s.
+Referring to it as step dancing, the Wells Journal in various reports of the Henton Friendly Society Club Day said: